-Located near Whitby, you can park up at the Mallyan Spout Hotel.
+Located near Whitby, you can park up in the picturesque village of Goathland and explore the your surroundings before heading out on the Mallyan Spout waterfall walk.
 The walk allows you to explore the village itself, including the famous Goathland train station, made famous by Harry Potter.
 It’s a sprawling, idyllic village of that’s well worth taking the time to wander around before setting off on your walk toward one of Yorkshire’s most impressive waterfalls.

 In Goathland, the initial section of the walk follows the pavement alongside the village road.
 On the way down into the wooded valley, there are steps.
 Before heading off and descending into the spectacular wooded valley en route to the Mallyan Spout waterfall, there are several lesser-known lovely sites in the area.

 The waterfall has a lush covering of vegetation surrounding it on each side and is an impressive sight to witness as you arrive with the water flinging itself over the drops of around 60 ft.
 It really is an incredible sight and one you won’t forget in a hurry – that’s for sure.

 Along the Mallyan Spout Waterfall walk, you will get to see other great views such as New Wath Bridge, some mini waterfalls, the beautiful water arc foss and more when you walk along with the enchanting stretch of the West Beck river.